MicrosoftDocs/cpp-docs/docs/sanitizers/error-heap-buffer-overflow.md

 > Address Sanitizer Error: Heap buffer overflow

 This example demonstrates the error that results when a memory access occurs outside the bounds of a heap-allocated object.
-Example sourced from [LLVM compiler-rt test suite](https://github.com/llvm/llvm-project/tree/main/compiler-rt/test/asan/TestCases).

 ## Example - classic heap buffer overflow